Sadie and the Hotheads at the Hippodrome

 With improved lyrics (and maybe a new name) Sadie and the Hotheads could far better showcase the musical talent each member clearly possesses.
 The band play well together and seem to genuinely care about the project – but to be accepted by the masses as a credible entity they need to break free of the unimaginative stereotypes and bourgeois ideals currently rife in McGovern’s song lyrics.

-For further information about Sadie and the Hotheads and future events visit here.
+For further information and future events visit Sadie and the Hotheads’ website here.

 Watch the video for Nothing New here: